Cross Country:40 km of trails between Chamonix and Argentiere

 Services:● Bottle of water

-One of the great ancient alpine capitals with a huge variety of attractions.
+One of the great ancient alpine capitals with a huge variety of attractions and epic skiing to boot.

 Chamonix is served by Geneva with a wide range of flights from nearly all the main UK airports.
 Transfer time: 1 hr